Visiting Clumber Park this winter

 How long have you got?

-Explore our Pleasure Grounds, enjoy the fresh air and stunning lakeside views, trace the lines of the mansion site, step inside the chapel and browse our Laundry Yard shop.
+Explore our Pleasure Grounds or pop into our beautiful Walled Kitchen Garden, enjoy the fresh air and stunning lakeside views, trace the lines of the mansion site and spot wildlife on the lake.

 A few hours

 Stop by one of our food and beverage outlets to refuel.
 Bringing your dog?
-Pay a visit to our dog-friendly cafe, Central Bark.
+We have miles of walks for four-legged friends to be enjoyed off the beaten track.

 A seasoned rambler, or a steady stroller?
 Our lakeside walk is the perfect way to relax, regardless of pace.

-Spot wildlife on your journey round the 4-mile route, stop by our Ornamental Bridge and learn about the restoration project and call in at our Main Cafe for refreshments in the grand Duke's Study on your return.
+Spot wildlife on your journey round the 4-mile route, stop by our Ornamental Bridge and admire the recent restoration project.

 Visiting with little ones